YENTL – “YENTL”

 “Learning is my whole life!”

-Yentl is a young woman, who lives in Europe at the beginning of the 20th century, and who pretends to be a man in order to be able to expand her religious education by attending an all-male congregation.
-By doing so, she also gets invlved in a strange love triangle.
+Yentl is a young Jewish woman, who lives in Europe at the beginning of the 20th century, and who pretends to be a man in order to be able to expand her religious education by attending an all-male congregation.
+By doing so, she gets involved in a strange love triangle.

 Her Sun is in Sagittarius, the Moon is in Libra, and the Ascendant is in Aquarius.

-Aquarius Rising points to an independent spirit (additionally shown by the Sun in Sagittarius), a rebellious nature, and an unusual, nonconformist approach to life.
-Uranus, the ruler of the chart, in the 12th house reflects a connection to hidden and unseen elements in the life, as well as to possible self-undoing tendencies.
+Aquarius Rising points to an extremely independent spirit (additionally shown by the Sun in Sagittarius), a rebellious nature, and an unusual, nonconformist approach to life.
+It also highlights orientation to groups and friendships with like-minded people.
+Uranus, the ruler of the chart, as well as Saturn, the traditional ruler of Aquarius – both in the 12th house – reflect a connection to hidden and unseen elements in the life.

 In addition, there are four standouts in this chart that must be addressed: